 In 2021, Covenant College accepted 89% of students, approximately 703 of the 794 students who applied.

 Schools that are moderately difficult to get into, like Covenant College, accept fewer than 85% of all applicants.
 At least 75% of all admitted students have GPAs in the top 50% of their high school class and scored over 1010 on the SAT or over 18 on the ACT.

 Colleges consider a range of factors when determining who to admit for their next incoming class.
-Each college decides which factors are they consider most important when choose which applicants to admit, and which to deny.
-When assembling your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that prioritize the areas where you shine.
+Each college decides which factors are given the most weight in the admissions process.
+When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that prioritize the admissions factors where you shine.

 |Academic GPA||Very Important|

 |Rigor of Secondary School Record||Very Important|

 |Standardized Test Scores||Very Important|